e2se/deployqtmacx/README.md

 > [!IMPORTANT]
 > This script does not has key features of *macdeployqt* distribuited with Qt, for example deploy of qml, translations, binary strip, and signing.
 You should provide your own routine to strip binaries, sign, etc.

-By default it looks for Qt installed via *Homebrew* in `/opt/homebrew/opt/qt` or `/usr/local/opt/qt`
+By default it looks for Qt installed via *Homebrew* or *MacPorts*.

 With complex paths it might be required `realpath` to resolve relative path, it is shipped with *macOS 14* or for older majors installable via *Homebrew* `coreutils` package or via *macports* `realpath` package.

 The script uses macOS built-in tools: `dyld_info`, `otool`, `install_name_tool`, `codesign`

+`-environment` system environment values are: brew, port

+`-system` system architecture values are: silicon, intel

 **It requires `bash` and its use is intendend for macOS only**